-Each year on her birthday, Amma conducts marriages for impoverished couples so they can marry by traditional rites with all the requisite clothing, gold jewellery, feast etc.
+Each year on her birthday, Amma conducts marriages for impoverished couples so they can marry by traditional rites with clothing, gold jewellery, feast etc.

-Forty Families of CRPF Troopers martyred in the Pulwama Terror Attack received \$7,000 each on Amma's 66th Birthday.
+Forty families of CRPF Troopers martyred in the Pulwama Terror Attack received \$7,000 each on Amma's 66th Birthday.